-Virginia Home for Boys and Girls (VHBG) is a nonprofit organization that has been serving children in crisis since 1846.
+Virginia Home for Boys and Girls (VHBG) is a nonprofit organization that has been serving youth in crisis since 1846.
 We are no longer an orphanage but provide transitional living services, specialized education, and therapeutic resources to youth with emotional and behavioral health concerns.

-Program fees paid for with public dollars only cover a portion of what is needed to provide the trauma-informed care children in crisis require.
+Program fees paid for with public dollars only cover a portion of what is needed to provide the trauma-informed care youth in crisis require.
 Nearly 50% of VHBG’s budget is supported by philanthropic dollars and other sources of income.
 Community volunteers play a critical role in supporting the organization’s needs.

-We help children across Virginia with emotional and behavioral health concerns by facilitating the healing process using a relationship-based, cognitive-behavioral approach.
+We help youth across Virginia with emotional and behavioral health concerns by facilitating the healing process using a relationship-based, cognitive-behavioral approach.
 The trauma-informed care youth receive in our group homes, independent living apartments, specialized K-12 school (John G. Wood), and therapeutic resource center restores hope to them and their families who then find the courage to thrive.

 What We Believe

 We believe all young people deserve to be loved and nurtured as they are embraced for their unique authentic identities.